Logo

-Michael Wayne Rosen was born on 7 May 1946 and is a British children's author, poet, presenter, political columnist, broadcaster and activist who has written 140 books.
+Michael Wayne Rosen was born on 7 May 1946 and is an English children's author, poet, presenter, political columnist, broadcaster, activist, and academic, who is a professor of children's literature in the Department of Educational Studies at Goldsmiths, University of London.

 2.